I caught myself doing it again today.

 Example: "Audit the system and fix issues"

-Main thread (t=0s): Parse request, spawn agent with appropriate model
+Main thread (t=0s): Parse request, spawn agent with model="sonnet"

 Sub-agent (t=5s): Spawn 3 parallel agents for different audit areas